ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ## Configuring fees and gas

-I have an old computer so I want my subnet to be - slow.
+I have an old computer so I want my Subnet to be - slow.
 So, I'll set the `gasLimit` to `5,000,000`, the `targetBlockRate` to 5 seconds and the `targetGas` to `10000000`.

 Then I'll set the `minBaseFee` to 60 nAvax (gwei) which is `60000000000` wei to make sure that the transaction fees are high enough to help the network.